2022 FIVB Men's Volleyball Nations League

-The 2022 FIVB Volleyball Men's Nations League was the fourth edition of the FIVB Volleyball Men's Nations League, an annual men's international volleyball tournament.
-The competition was held between 7 June to 24 July 2022, and the final round took place in Unipol Arena, Bologna, Italy.
+The 2022 FIVB Men's Volleyball Nations League was the fourth edition of the FIVB Men's Volleyball Nations League, an annual men's international volleyball tournament.
+The competition was held from 7 June to 24 July 2022, and the final round took place in Unipol Arena, Bologna, Italy.

-Australia were the last placed challenger team after the preliminary round and will be replaced by 2022 Challenger Cup winners Cuba in the 2023 edition.
+Australia were the last placed challenger team after the preliminary round and would therefore be replaced by the 2022 Challenger Cup winners Cuba in the 2023 edition.

-France won their first VNL title after defeating the United States in five sets.
-It was the United States' second silver medal.
-Poland won their second bronze medal by sweeping the finals host Italy in straight sets.
+France won their first VNL title after defeating the United States in a five-set final.
+It was the United States' second silver medal in the tournament.
+Poland won their second bronze medal by defeating the host Italy in straight sets in the third-place match.
 Earvin N'Gapeth from France was named the MVP of the tournament.

 Qualification

-As there was no promotion or relegation in the 2021 VNL, 16 of the same 16 teams in 2021 are competing in this year's edition.
+As there was no promotion or relegation in the 2021 VNL,was scheduled for the same 16 teams in 2021 are to compete in this year's edition.

 On 1 March 2022, FIVB declared Russia and Belarus not eligible for international and continental competitions due to Russia's invasion of Ukraine.
-As a result, Russia was out of the competition.
-On April 29, FIVB announced China replaced Russia for the competition.
+As a result, Russia was expelled from the competition.
+On April 29, FIVB announced that China will replaces Russia for the competition.